authereum/eth-revert-reason/README.md

 ## Notes
 1. Because Kovan uses Parity, it is not possible to get the error message without a provider that exposes Parity's `trace` methods.
 Because of this, Kovan revert reasons require a custom provider to be passed in.
-2. (See Future Work) There are rare cases where a revert reason may be 'x' from the context of one block but it will be 'y' from the context of another block.
+2. There are rare cases where a revert reason may be 'x' from the context of one block but it will be 'y' from the context of another block.
 This may cause inconsistencies.
-In the future, this package will allow the calling from the context of a specific block, however this will require a provider with a full archival node.
+3. For now, this only works with Infura nodes.

 ## Future work
 The following features will be added over time:

-1. The ability to get the revert message from the context of a specific block
+1. A better way to determine whether or not a node is full-archival.
+2. A better way to determine whether or not a node exposes Parity `trace` methods.
+3. Limit the number of calls made by the provider.
+4. Support providers other than Infura.

 ## Test